apache/kudu/docs/design-docs/raft-remote-bootstrap.md

 protocol.
 That situation is described in detail in this [raft-dev mailing list thread](https://groups.google.com/d/msg/raft-dev/CL1qWP7a_1w/OfHqmbcbIlAJ).

-To safely support deletion and remote bootstrap, a tablet will have 4 states its data can be in: `DOES_NOT_EXIST` (implicit; just the non-existence of state), `DELETED`, `COPYING`, and `READY`. `DOES_NOT_EXIST` just means a tablet with that name has never been hosted on the server, `DELETED` means it's tombstoned, `COPYING` means it's in the process of remote bootstrapping, and `READY` means it's in a normal, consistent state.
+To safely support deletion and tablet copy, a tablet will have 4 states its data can be in: `DOES_NOT_EXIST` (implicit; just the non-existence of state), `DELETED`, `COPYING`, and `READY`. `DOES_NOT_EXIST` just means a tablet with that name has never been hosted on the server, `DELETED` means it's tombstoned, `COPYING` means it's in the process of tablet copyping, and `READY` means it's in a normal, consistent state.
 More details about Tablet Deletion is in a later section.

-### Auto-vivifying remote bootstrap protocol
+### Auto-vivifying tablet copy protocol

-The remote bootstrap protocol between the leader and follower is as follows.
+The tablet copy protocol between the leader and follower is as follows.
 The leader always starts attempting to heartbeat to the follower:

 Leader -> Follower: `AppendEntries(from, to, term, prev_idx, ops[])`